betterkunge/paleoclimate_HadGEM3_UoB/step5_from_piControl_to_EOCENE.md

 10. Run the rose suite by `rose suite-run` at the directory of the suite.

-Apart from the above steps, there is some other changes made in `u-ds203`.
+Apart from the above steps, there are some other changes made in `u-ds203`.
 If you want to check all the changes made in u-ds203 compared to `u-ch089`. please check out these two suites from rosie, then compare them use the command line below:
 ```
 diff -ur ~/roses/u-ds203 ~/roses/u-ch089
 ```